saadullahaleem/twitchstreamviewer/README.md

 If we were to scale this application, we'll need to scale out Redis into a cluster to support scaling of websockets which we're using for real-tme updates.
 We'll need to be careful with our load-balancing of websockets (we'll need TCP proxies instead of HTTP ones).

  We'll also need to implement caching and have multiple instances of our server behind a load balancer.
+Our consumption of the Twitch API's will also need to be scaled with multiple Client Ids required to support such a large number of requests.